Hélène Berr, a stolen life Exhibition in Houston, Texas

 IN ATTENDANCE

-Sujiro Seam, Consul Général of France in Houston
+Sujiro Seam, Consul General of France in Houston

-Jacques Fredj, Executive Director of Mémorial de la Shoah
+Jacques Fredj, Executive Director of Shoah Memorial

 Michael Marrus, Professor Emeritus of Holocaust Studies, University of Toronto